MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

-Dataflows are cloud-based; When a dataflow is authored and saved, its definition is stored in the cloud.
+Dataflows are cloud-based.
+When a dataflow is authored and saved, its definition is stored in the cloud.
 A dataflow also runs in the cloud.
-However, if a data source is on-premises, an on-premises data gateway application can be used to extract the data to the cloud.
+However, if a data source is on-premises, an on-premises data gateway can be used to extract the data to the cloud.
 When a dataflow run is triggered, the data transformation and computation happens in the cloud, and the destination is always in the cloud.